 His chapter “Anti-2020 als transnationale Bewegung: Die Schaffung autonomer Räume durch internationalen Protest und Solidarität” (Anti-2020 as a Transnational Movement: Creating Autonomous Spaces Through International Protest and Solidarity) was included in NOlympics.
 Tōkyō 2020/1 in der Kritik (eds.
 Steffi Richter, Andreas Singler, Dorothea Mladenova), published by Leipziger Universitätsverlag in 2020.

 He has also written for Jacobin, CounterPunch, The Japan Times, Japan Focus: The Asia-Pacific Journal, Baku, ArtAsiaPacific, CounterFire, Tokyo Art Beat and more.

 He is a prolific translator for the arts in Japan, especially visual art and the performing arts.
-His translation of Daisuke Miura’s award-winning play Love’s Whirlpool (2005) was published in 2018 by the Japan Playwrights Association.
-He co-translated Tokyo Theatre Today: Conversations with Eight Emerging Theatre Artists (Hublet Publishing, 2011), edited by Kyoko Iwaki, and has translated scripts and surtitles for plays by Kuro Tanino, Shu Matsui, Takahiro Fujita, and more.
+His translation of Daisuke Miura’s award-winning play Love’s Whirlpool (2005) was published in 2018 by the Japan Playwrights Association, which also published his translation of Misaki Setoyama’s Their Enemy (2013) in 2019.
+He co-translated Tokyo Theatre Today: Conversations with Eight Emerging Theatre Artists (Hublet Publishing, 2011), edited by Kyoko Iwaki, and has translated or co-translated scripts and surtitles for plays by Kuro Tanino, Shu Matsui, Takahiro Fujita and more.

-He is currently writing a biography of the film-maker and activist Masao Adachi, and researching opposition to the 2020 Tokyo Olympics.
+He is currently writing a biography of the film-maker and activist Masao Adachi.